MitchellV3/INTP-362-Blog-2/README.md

 ## Finally, how do I package my app?

 The last step of the Electron app development is packaging.
 There are a few different ways to package an Electron app.
-The most common ways are using the `electron-packager` `electron-builder` or `electron-forge` modules.
+The most common ways are using the `electron-packager`, `electron-builder` or `electron-forge` modules.

 Personally I prefer `electron-builder` but they are all very similar in functionality.
 Packaging is very simple and straightforward.